cloges4/100-days-of-code/log.md

 **Thoughts:** I need to just try and get some things done over the next few days while everyone is here for the graduation.

 **Link to work:**

+### Day 19 June 15, 2019

+**Today's Progress** Worked on getting better at writing algorithms using the project euler to practice.

+**Thoughts:** I need to just try and get some things done over the next few days while everyone is here for the graduation.

+**Link to work:**

+### Day 20 June 16, 2019

+**Today's Progress** helped a friend with fix css issues he was having on a site  he was working on, then worked on some of the project euler algorithms

+**Thoughts:** I need to just try and get some things done over the next few days while everyone is here for the graduation.

+**Link to work:**